CrazyTim/sublime-merge-vs-sourcetree/README.md

----
-title: Sublime Merge vs SourceTree (Git client comparison)
+# Sublime Merge vs SourceTree (Git client comparison)
----

 The main point of this article is to point out the amazing features in Sublime Merge, and to illustrate why you should avoid using Sourcetree.
 I hope my comments help to further improve both tools.